How to Manage Returning GLP-1 Side Effects After a Dose Increase

 Pepio is for organization and self‑tracking only.
 Pepio does not provide medical advice, diagnosis, treatment, dosing recommendations, or protocol recommendations.
 Always follow the instructions from your clinician, prescriber, pharmacist, medication label, or care team.

-Learn more about Pepio’s approach to tracking dose changes and symptom patterns to prepare better notes for your clinician and keep your routine organized.
+Learn more about Pepio’s approach to tracking dose changes and symptom patterns to prepare better notes for your clinician and keep your routine organized — or download the app at https://pepio.app/download.

 Quick Checklist and Next Steps

 If side effects return after a GLP‑1 dose increase, act quickly but calmly.
 Gastrointestinal symptoms affect more than 10% of people after starting or raising GLP‑1 doses, according to Healthline.
-Early treatment dropout is common; about 30% stop within the first four weeks (BCBS).
+Early discontinuation is common; using Pepio to log symptoms and dose changes can help you prepare clearer notes for follow‑up.
 Rapid weight loss can produce cosmetic changes that affect adherence (Harvard Health).